We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Anyone who has had oral, anal, or vaginal sex with someone who has herpes — without using a barrier method of protection, such as a condom — should contact a doctor.
-This is also a good idea if any herpes symptoms arise.
+Anyone who has had oral, anal, or vaginal sex with someone with herpes — without using a barrier method of protection, such as a condom — should also contact a doctor.

 Herpes can cause blisters to form on or around the mouth or genitals.
 These blisters then break, forming open, painful sores that may take at least

-The symptoms may clear up on their own, and they may reappear later, in what some people call “outbreaks” or “flare ups.”
+The symptoms may clear up on their own and reappear later in what some call “outbreaks” or “flare-ups.”

 Doctors may prescribe one of the following antiviral medications to help manage herpes symptoms.
-A person can also take some steps at home to ease the symptoms, and we describe these later in the article.
+A person can also take steps at home to ease the symptoms.

-Acyclovir (brand-name Zovirax) usually comes as an oral tablet, but it is also available as a cream and a drinkable liquid.
+Acyclovir (Zovirax) usually comes as an oral tablet, but it is also available as a cream, ointment, and drinkable liquid.

 This is usually the first treatment for herpes.
-Doctors mainly prescribe it for genital herpes, but they also do so for cold sores, chickenpox, and shingles, which result from an infection with the herpes virus.
+Doctors mainly prescribe it for genital herpes, but they may prescribe it for cold sores, chickenpox, and shingles, which also result from an infection with the herpes virus.

-A person should begin the treatment as soon as they display any symptoms and continue to use it for as long as their doctor recommends.
+A person should begin the treatment as soon as they display any symptoms and continue using it for as long as the doctor advises.

-It is important to wash the hands thoroughly before applying the cream version to the affected area.
+It is important to wash the hands thoroughly before applying acyclovir cream to the affected area.

 Some side effects of this medication include:

-Famciclovir (brand-name Famvir) comes as tablets, and it can treat initial and recurring oral and genital herpes flare ups, as well as shingles.
+Famciclovir (Famvir) comes as a tablet, and it can treat initial and recurring oral and genital herpes flare-ups and shingles.

 The dosage varies, but people generally take the tablets

-Valacyclovir (brand-name Valtrex) comes as tablets.
+Valacyclovir (Valtrex) comes as a tablet.
 A person usually takes one tablet

-Doctors usually prescribe this for short-term use, though some people take it in the long term.
-It is a good idea to discuss the treatment duration with the doctor.
+Doctors typically prescribe valacyclovir for short-term use, though some people take it for longer.
+A person should discuss the duration of treatment with a doctor.